Zebebles/discordjs-bot-framework/README.md

              group: "Misc", //this command will come under this group in the automatic help message. ownerOnly : true, //if this command is to be used by the bot creator only.
              description: "sends hello in the channel", //this will show in the help message guildOnly : true //any command that refers to a guild with the discord.js library will crash if it triggered in a dm channel.
-This prevents that.
+This prevents that
-	     MentionsTrigger: true //if this is true, @mentions followed by commands will trigger said command.
         });
     }